-With ISDB-T, one or more transport stream (TS) inputs, defined in "MPEG-2 Systems," are re-multiplexed to create a single TS.
+With transmission system for digital terrestrial television broadcasting (ISDB-T), one or more transport stream (TS) inputs, defined in "MPEG-2 Systems," are re-multiplexed to create a single TS.
 This TS is then subjected to multiple channel-coding steps in accordance with the intentions of the service, and is finally sent as a single OFDM signal.
 ISDB-T also offers time interleaving to provide powerful channel coding for mobile-reception in which variations in field strength are inevitable.

-The transmission spectrum of television broadcasting consists of 13 successive OFDM blocks (hereinafter referred to as "OFDM segments"), each bandwidth of which is equal to one fourteenth of a television-broadcasting channel bandwidth.
+The transmission spectrum of ISDB-T consists of 13 successive OFDM blocks (hereinafter referred to as "OFDM segments"), each bandwidth of which is equal to one fourteenth of a digital terrestrial television-broadcasting channel bandwidth.
 An OFDM-segment carrier configuration that allows connection of multiple segments makes it possible to provide a transmission bandwidth appropriate in terms of units of segment width for the target media, while at the same time enabling use of the same receiver for both ISDB-T and ISDB-TSB (see "Transmission System for Digital Terrestrial Sound Broadcasting," ARIB Standard, ARIB STD-B29).